-We leverage a variety of marketing and advertising programs to drive traffic to our websites, increase brand awareness, acquire new customers, engage with our existing customers and strengthen and reinforce our brand.
+We leverage a variety of marketing and advertising programs to build our brand, drive traffic to our websites, acquire new customers and engage with our existing customers.

-We are pioneers of social media and influencer marketing, using social channels and cultural events designed to deliver authentic and aspirational, yet attainable, experiences to attract and retain customers.
-These efforts have led to higher earned media value than competitors.
-We have a global network of thousands of influencers who regularly post about REVOLVE content.
-We believe we are a preferred partner for influencers, as their association with REVOLVE enhances our influencers' personal brands.
+We are pioneers of social media and influencer marketing, using social channels and cultural events designed to deliver authentic and aspirational, yet attainable, experiences featuring our premium merchandise to attract and retain customers.
+These efforts typically lead to higher earned media value relative to that of our competitors.
+We have a global network of thousands of influencers who regularly post REVOLVE content.
+We believe we are a preferred partner for influencers, as their association with REVOLVE enhances the influencers' personal brands through our rich content.
 Our network is constantly evolving as we assess the breadth of individual influencers' social media followings and resonance with our core demographic.
+In 2021, we enhanced our influencer network with the launch of the REVOLVE brand ambassador program, an extension of our relationship with the influencer that leverages our proprietary technology and offers a broader range of perks and incentives.

-We complement our social media efforts through a variety of brand marketing campaigns and in-person events, including the #REVOLVE festival, #REVOLVE summer, #REVOLVE around the world and the #REVOLVE awards attended by our top influencers, who promote both the REVOLVE brand and our merchandise.
+We complement our social media efforts through a variety of brand marketing campaigns and in-person events, including the #REVOLVEfestival, #REVOLVEsummer, #REVOLVEaroundtheworld, #REVOLVEawards and most recently, our presence at New York Fashion Week.
+Our events are attended by top influencers who promote the REVOLVE and FWRD brands and the products we offer.
 As a result of the restrictions associated with COVID-19, we temporarily paused most of our in-person social events during 2020 and pivoted into hosting virtual livestreaming events featuring influencers, celebrities and fashion designers.
-This expansion in our brand marketing strategy enabled us to remain connected with our customer during this significant shift in her lifestyle.
-We believe the combination of in-person and virtual events will be a strong combination in the future.
-Our online presence includes over 7.5 million Instagram followers across REVOLVE, FORWARD and our owned brands as of December 31, 2020.
+As restrictions eased during the first half of 2021, we resumed limited in-person marketing events and in the third quarter, we increased the scale of our in-person marketing events with multiple activities during New York Fashion Week.
+The expansion in our brand marketing strategy in recent years to include virtual live-streaming events will be a strong combination in the future.
+Our online presence includes over 9.5 million Instagram followers across REVOLVE, FWRD and our owned brands as of December 31, 2021.
 We complement our powerful social media and influencer marketing with a robust digital performance marketing strategy.
-Our digital performance marketing efforts are focused on acquiring and retaining customers through a variety of channels including retargeting, paid search/product listing ads, paid social, affiliate marketing, personalized email marketing and mobile "push" communications through our apps.
+Our digital performance marketing efforts are focused on acquiring and retaining customers through a variety of channels, including paid search/product listing ads, paid social, retargeting, affiliate marketing, personalized email marketing and mobile "push" communications through our apps.